Over in the Macworld forums, member alan_m was looking for a way to change song names in iTunes in one fell swoop. Or as he put it:

 - Put This After That, which appends data from one tag to the end of another; and

-Put This Before That, which does the same thing as up above but puts it at the
+- Put This Before That, which does the same thing as up above but puts it at the beginning of another tag.

 That third script—Put This After That—should solve alan_m’s problem.